 ONE: The name of the corporation is Kaltura, Inc. and the date of filing the original Certificate of Incorporation of this company with the Secretary of State of the State of Delaware was October 31, 2006.
-The original Certificate of Incorporation was amended and restated by that certain Amended and Restated Certificate of Incorporation on May 10, 2007, which was further amended and restated by that certain Second Amended and Restated Certificate of Incorporation on September 15, 2010, which was further amended by that Amendment to the Third Amended and Restated Certificate of Incorporation November 19, 2010, which was further amended by that certain Fourth Amended and Restated Certificate of Incorporation on February 10, 2012, which was further amended by that certain Sixth Amended and Restated Certificate of Incorporation on January 9, 2014 which was further amended by that certain Amended and Restated Certificate of Incorporation on May 14, 2014 and that certain Amendment to the Sixth Amended and Restated Certificate of Incorporation on October 28, 2015, which was further amended by that certain Seventh Amended and Restated Certificate of Incorporation on July 22, 2016.
+The original Certificate of Incorporation was amended and restated by that certain Amended and Restated Certificate of Incorporation on May 10, 2007, which was further amended and restated by that certain Second Amended and Restated Certificate of Incorporation on June 16, 2008, that certain Third Amended and Restated Certificate of Incorporation on September 15, 2010, which was further amended by that certain Fourth Amended and Restated Certificate of Incorporation November 19, 2010, which was further amended by that certain Fourth Amended and Restated Certificate of Incorporation on August 29, 2012, which was further amended by that certain Sixth Amended and Restated Certificate of Incorporation on January 9, 2014 which was further amended by that certain Amended and Restated Certificate of Incorporation on May 14, 2014 and that certain Amendment to the Sixth Amended and Restated Certificate of Incorporation on October 28, 2015, which was further amended by that certain Seventh Amended and Restated Certificate of Incorporation on Juny 22, 2016.